LaurentZuijdwijk/tdd-workshop/README.md

 What the api will look like and how the signing is done exactly is up to you, as long as it is easily testable.

+The focus of the exercise should be to iteratively write code and tests.
+The tests should help think about your code and help refactoring.

 ### Technologies

 #### Tape for testing